marsdrums/ReSTIR-reworking/README.md

 and so on...
 In the time span of just 4 frames, at the cost of 2 rays per pixel, we can actually select among 7380 importance sampled samples for rendering (CRAZY!!).

+This is the origianl formulation of the ReSTIR algorithm.
+Many shortcuts are possible, and the Jitter implementation, as well as other implementations you can find online, cut some corners, especially concerning history validation.
+In the next paragraph i'll detail how ReSTIR has been implemented and adapted in the "gi" pass FX.

 ## Anatomy of the "gi" pass